bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 ![complete-clock-circuit](img/complete-clock-circuit.gif)

 That's it!
-Feel free to comment below with any questions (WIP).
+Feel free to contact me with any questions.

 ## Download:
 I'm frequently asked for the Logisim files for the completed project.
 Thus, I'm including a download link below.
 Be sure to have [Logisim][1] installed.